 Know The Difference Between Being Rich And Wealthy

-To be financially independent, one must understand the difference between wealthy and rich.
+To be financially independent, one must understand the difference between the wealthy and rich.

 In simple terms,